 A low profile is important for a centerpiece because it means you’ll have a clear view across the table to your great aunt Barbara.

 Assuming you want the clear view across the table to your great aunt Barbara.
-If you don’t we have some tall options for you a little further down the list.
+If you don’t, we have that tall wheat option that we just discussed.

 If you love the low profile look but also want something that works for the entire Fall season, then this is a great option for you.